DarioDeLaFuente/DarioDeLaFuente/README.md

 ### Hi there 👋

+I'm Dario De La Fuente, a 40 year old Norwegian front-end developer student.

+I have worked as Tech support in a company called Visma Digital Commerce for over 1 year.
+Tech support had several different roles in that company,Front-end developing was a small part of it.

+I think this is a very exciting profession, which is why I am a student on the way to becoming one front-end developer.

+# Skills
+-   HTML
+-   CSS, SCSS, Bootstrap
+-   JavaScript
+-   WordPress REST API

 <!--
 **DarioDeLaFuente/DarioDeLaFuente** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.